watson-developer-cloud/dialog-tool/README.md

   2. Download and install the [Cloud-foundry CLI][cloud_foundry] tool.

   3. Edit the `manifest.yml` file and replace `<application-name>` with a unique name for your copy of the tool.
 The name that you specify determines the tool's URL, such as `<application-name>.mybluemix.net`.
+Do not use blank spaces in the name.

     ```none
     applications: